 What about services?

-Services have not been included in the empirical examination because services are not well classified in the degrees of technologies nor any other useable classifications.
-Furthermore, the data for the production and export of services are less suitable for this examination.
-That is why asymmetric information at the international trade of services is discussed in this paragraph.
-Asymmetric information in international trade could have a greater impact on the trade of services than on the trade of goods, which could be due to the characteristics of services.
-For instance, services can hardly be evaluated before the purchase increases the problem of asymmetric information.
-Moreover, the foreign potential customer has it more difficult to understand reviews in the foreign country due to cultural differences and the language barrier.
-Another characteristic of services is that services are made by internal and external factors, meaning that the customer participates in the production of the service, which also increases the problem of asymmetric information due to the cultural difference and language barrier.
+Information asymmetry in cross-border sales could have a greater impact on the trade of services than on the trade of products, which could be due to the characteristics of services.
+For instance, services can hardly be evaluated before the purchase, which increases the problem of information asymmetry.
+Moreover, the foreign potential customers find it more difficult to understand reviews in the foreign country due to cultural differences and the language barrier.
+Another characteristic of services is that services are made by internal and external factors, meaning that the customer participates in the production of the service, which also increases the problem of information asymmetry due to the cultural distance and language barrier.

 German consumer protection organizations are strictly warning German consumers to go to Central and Eastern European dentists.